 The FSEOG helps students who demonstrate exceptional financial need.
 Priority is given to Federal Pell Grant recipients.
 FSEOG is awarded on a first-come, first-served basis, so students are encouraged to complete the FAFSA early.

 The Washington College Grant program helps the state’s lowest-income undergraduate students pursue degrees, hone their skills, or retrain for new careers.
 For the purpose of determining the grant amount, DigiPen is considered a private four-year college.

 The Washington College Grant maintains a separate Satisfactory Academic Progress policy that must be met to be eligible for the grant.
 For more details, contact DigiPen’s Office of Financial Aid.

 DigiPen participates in the Washington State Opportunity Grant program.
 The goal of the Opportunity Grant is to help low-income adults reach the “educational tipping point” and beyond in high-wage, high-demand careers.
 Students who demonstrate financial need and who are entering one of the following degree programs are eligible for this grant:

 State Grant Assistance from Other States

 Other state grants may be available to out-of-state students who attend DigiPen.
-Be sure to research state grant opportunities for your state to maximize your financial aid options.
+Students are encouraged to research state grant opportunities in their state to maximize their financial aid options.